dwrobel/flatcam/README.md

 - work on Excellon Editor.
 Excellon editor working functions are: loading an Excellon object into Editor, saving an Excellon object from editor to FlatCAM, selecting drills by left click, selection of drills by dragging rectangle, deletion of drills.
 - fixed Excellon merge
-- added more Gcode details (depthperpass parameter in Gcode header) in postprocessors
+- added more Gcode details (depthperpass parameter in Gcode header) in preprocessors
-- deleted the Tool informations from header in postprocessors due to Mach3 not liking the lot of square brackets
+- deleted the Tool informations from header in preprocessors due to Mach3 not liking the lot of square brackets
-- more corrections in postprocessors
+- more corrections in preprocessors

 28.09.2018